loganmarchione/loganmarchione.com/content/posts/2023/08/index.md

 Unfortunately, the Kinesis Freestyle2 isn't "aesthetic" and is lacking a lot of enthusiast-level niceties (hotswap sockets, QMK support, USB-C, etc...).

 Below are the keyboards I considered.
 They don't solve all ergonomic challenges, but they're all split boards (you'll need to scroll left and right to see the entire table).
+There is also a great site [here](https://golem.hu/boards/) where you can compare even more split boards.

 | Item                                                                                                            | Starting price | Size    | Layout               | Hotswap | Connectivity                | Software               | Thumb cluster | Wrist-wrist | Tenting  | Comments                |
 |-----------------------------------------------------------------------------------------------------------------|----------------|---------|----------------------|---------|-----------------------------|------------------------|---------------|-------------|----------|-------------------------|